yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/transaction-availability.md

     The transaction is started, but you have not yet modified the row.
 So at this point, no provisional records have been sent to node `127.0.0.2`.

-1. From another terminal of your YugabyteDB home directory, stop the node at `127.0.0.2`.
-(This is the node from [Identifying the row location](#identifing-the-location-of-a-row).)
+1. From another terminal of your YugabyteDB home directory, stop the node at `127.0.0.2`, which has the row with `k=1` (This is the node from [Identifying the row location](#identifing-the-location-of-a-row)).

     ```sh
     ./bin/yugabyted stop --base_dir=/tmp/ybd2